Third Wave Coffee: What Is It? A Guide to the Specialty Revolution

 The third wave is not for everyone, and... that's okay.

 You will be delighted if you look for lightness, clarity, and an infinite palette of flavors in coffee.
-However, if your ideal is a very intense, almost oily brew with the taste of dark chocolate and smoke – a light roast from Ethiopia might seem too tea-like or too strange at first.
+However, if your ideal is a very intense, almost oily brew with the taste of dark chocolate and smoke – a light roast from Ethiopia might seem too tea-like or too delicate at first.

 But it’s worth trying at least once to understand that coffee can be a fascinating fruit, not just a dark powder that needs three teaspoons of sugar to become drinkable.